Pert (sidewheeler)

-Pert was a sidewheel steamboat that operated in British Columbia on the Columbia River from 1887 to 1905, often transporting large loads of timber.
-Pert was also known as Alert and City of Windermere at times.
+Pert was a steam-powered vessel that operated in British Columbia on the Columbia River from 1887 to 1905, often transporting large loads of timber.
+Pert was also referred to as Alert and City of Windermere during her service.
+The vessel was originally constructed as an unpowered boat but was later converted to be a steam-powered sidewheeler and then a screw propeller.

+Pert was built in 1887 by shipwright Fred Wells as an unpowered river vessel named "Alert."
+Ownership of the vessel was later transferred to Captain Frank P. Armstrong of the Upper Columbia River Navigation & Tramway Company.
+In 1890, the vessel was retrofit with an engine and side wheels and renamed "Pert."
+Under Cpt.
+Armstrong, Pert worked regularly on Columbia Lake until 1898 when she was sold to Captain Alex Blakely.
+Cpt.
+Blakely had her sidewheels and motor replaced with a propeller and a single piston engine.
+Her namesake was then changed for the second time to "City of Windmere."
+The vessel was abandoned on Columbia Lake in 1905.

 Design and construction

 Pert was built at Golden, British Columbia, by Fred Wells, who named the vessel Alert.
 The vessel seems to have been originally built as a bateau, that is, an unpowered river vessel propelled by oars or by poling along the river.
 An engine and sidewheels were installed in 1890.